seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

 CMake_ is a popular alternative to Autotools as a build system on GNU/Linux.
 You can usually identify a CMake build system by the presence of a :file:`CMakeLists.txt` file in the root of the source distribution.

-The :command:`cmake` program needs to be installed in order to build projects using CMake as a build system.
+The :cmd:`cmake` program needs to be installed in order to build projects using CMake as a build system.
 It is installed by default on EOS.

 .. _CMake: http://www.cmake.org/